thusoy/laim/README.md

 Laim stops gracefully on SIGINT and SIGTERM, so you can stop the handler from a third shell and observe that it shuts down cleanly:

     $ pkill -f devhandler.py

+There are some more example handlers in the [examples/](/examples/) directory.